benignware/attendable/README.md

 Attendable
 ==========

-The attendable-plugin let's you add members to a Group model and easily build rsvp actions
+The attendable-plugin let's you add members to a model and easily build rsvp actions

 Usage
 -----